 Delivering Reliable Thermal Energy to Kansas City

-Hidden under the streets, a robust underground district energy network of piping has delivered steam, hot water and chilled water to some of Kansas City’s premier institutions and businesses for over 115 years.
+Hidden under the streets, a robust underground district energy network of piping has delivered steam, hot water and chilled water to some of Kansas City’s premier institutions and businesses since the 1920’s.
 Owned and operated by Vicinity Energy, the network supplies 99.99% reliable thermal energy to over 4 million square feet of commercial space, including the T-Mobile Center, Flashcube Apartments, City Hall, KC Convention Center and Lifted Spirits Distillery.
 District energy is an innovative and resilient energy solution that involves the production of thermal energy from a central plant, eliminating the need to install or manage onsite boilers and chillers.
 District energy also offers our customers a green energy alternative.
 Through our combined heat and power (CHP) operations, green steam is helping to reduce Kansas City’s carbon footprint by nearly 33,000 tons annually.

 Vicinity in Kansas City

 Vicinity tackles global energy problems on a local level, with local resources.
 Erected in 1904, the Grand Avenue Plant was originally designed to supply power for Kansas City’s first streetcars and streetlights.
 Over time, the district system was expanded, converted to steam and chilled water production and CHP technology was introduced.
 Used in space heating and cooling, domestic hot and chilled water, humidification, and sterilization, Vicinity Energy’s district energy system distributes thermal energy to over 60 customers in downtown Kansas City, including manufacturing, food processing, hotel and entertainment venues, commercial and residential space, and government facilities.